Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 11-14, 2025 | Request a meeting

 2.2.2 New product introductions

 New product introductions present a different kind of challenge to sales forecasts because you don’t have the luxury of historical sales data to serve as a foundation.
 Reference products with historical data serve as a blueprint until you’ve gathered enough data to create an actual forecast for the new product.
-Typically, in product introduction scenarios, planners must choose reference products themselves—a time-consuming process that is also often inaccurate when considering wide assortments and high renewal rates.
+Typically, in product introduction scenarios, planners must choose reference products themselves—a time-consuming process that is also often inaccurate when considering wide product assortments and high renewal rates.

 A far more efficient and accurate way to solve this problem is to utilize a planning system capable of automatically selecting the appropriate reference product based on the most relevant attributes in the product category (brand, size, use, color, flavor, etc.).
 Of course, this system should also be able to quickly update its SKU-store/channel forecasts as actual sales patterns for the new product emerge.